-We have developed a structure in which risk management is appropriately carried out to ensure sound and safe management.
-This organizational framework and important risk management issues are defined in our Risk Management Rules and Integrated Risk Management Rules.
-Specific ways of managing various risks-namely, asset management risks, liquidity risks, and operational risks-are defined in our management rules for each type of risk and our annual risk management policies.
+We have made arrangements for proper risk management execution to ensure the soundness and safety of our management.
+The organizational framework and important risk management issues are stipulated in our Integrated Risk Management Rules.
+Specific ways of managing various risks - namely, asset management risks, liquidity risks, and operational risks - are prescribed in our management rules for the respective types of risks and our annual risk management plans.
 Based on these rules, the planning and controller department, which is the integrated risk management department, manages risks in an integrated manner by monitoring the risk management situation.
-We have also established a company-wide Risk Management Committee as an advisory board for officers in charge of risk management to make proposals for various risk management issues.
+In addition, we have established the cross-sectional Risk Management.
+The Committee is making a range of proposals for issues related to risk management.